Best Camping Tents of 2020

 Dislikes: Standing room is limited to people under 5 feet 6 inches.

 It’s easy to erect and take down, and if you get stuck, there are instructions available on the side of the carry bag for quick reference.
-It’s lightweight and compact, so It’s ideal for hiking.
+It’s lightweight and compact, so It’s ideal for hikers who need to camp overnight (see our guide on the best hiking boots).
 It’s may not be ideal if you’ll be traveling over long distances.
 The carry bag is nice and will make your tent last longer.

 The near-vertical walls give you much more headroom than a standard dome.
 You can buy the Space Camp 6P if you need extra headroom for taller users.
 The rainfly is very effective at keeping water out when it’s raining.
 You get excellent ventilation even when the rainfly is down.